-Trump's court time in Fulton County will be quick.
+Trump's time in Fulton County Jail will be brief.
 Others die waiting

 Waiting in these dilapidated conditions has proven deadly for some.

-Last week, a 34-year-old man was found unconscious in a medical unit cell at the jail, where he had been held since 2019.
+This month, a 34-year-old man was found unconscious in a medical unit cell at the jail, where he had been held since 2019.
 He was resuscitated, but then died at the hospital, according to the Fulton County Sheriff's office.

 He was the sixth person this year to die in the county jail system in 2023.